Astro-Otter-Space/Astrobin-WebServices/README.md

 [TOC]

-Version 0.6.2
+Version 0.7.0

 Caution : API currently in progress, this is not a final version.

 ## Requirements
-* PHP 5.6 min or superior
+* PHP 7.0 min or superior
 * API Key and API Secret from [Astrobin](https://www.astrobin.com/api/request-key/)

+> PHP 5.6 is compatible but not Unit tests.

 ## Introduction